Were you all excited about your new website but now feel demotivated because, after two months, it’s still not ranking well on Google?

 However, you can target high-volume keywords with low competition for an already active website.

-Looking at the following graph, you can see the average age of a page before it ranks in the top 10 positions of Google.
+The following graph shows the average age of a page before it ranks in Google’s top 10 positions.

 Things change drastically when your website gains organic traffic from low-volume keywords.
 Google starts to verify your content quality, which helps you get out of Google’s sandbox effect faster.